ret2src/ret2src/README.md

 You continue to try things because you know you have to try harder.

-Each step taken from here is a mirror of your knowledge, understanding, cleverness, creativity and intuition at this very moment.
+Each step taken from here is a mirror of your knowledge, creativity and intuition at this very moment.
 A wild ride through your neural pathways.

-On the hunt for something out of the ordinary you send out your little neuronal spiders to crawl every bit of information about the system and match it against your ever-extending knowledge base.
+On the hunt for something out of the ordinary you soak up every bit of information about the system and match it against your ever-extending knowledge base.
 No stone is left unturned.
 No assumptions about the system's limits are made.
 You don't ask the system what it can do for you, you will find a way to make it do what you want.

 All of a sudden, something unexpected happens.
 Your gut already knows what's going on, but your mind tells you that this can't be true.
 "It's probably just a glitch", you tell yourself.